RMerl/asuswrt-merlin.ng/release/src/router/inadyn/README.md

 Build & Install
 ---------------

+### Homebrew (macOS)

+To run the latest stable version on macOS, type:

+    brew install inadyn

+To run the latest version from the master branch, install the git tap instead:

+    brew install --HEAD troglobit/inadyn/inadyn

+Either of these will install all dependencies.

+### Building from Source

 In-A-Dyn requires a few libraries to build.
 The build system searches for them, in their required versions, using the `pkg-config` tool: